 1. Choose your colors of acrylic paint: a main background color and a couple of accent colors.

 2. Using a sponge or foam brush, paint all the leather surfaces of the straps with your main color.
-Mine was turquoise.
+Mine was Cobalt turquoise.
 Let the paint dry.

 3. Lightly sponge on your accent colors.
 I’ve always found that I get a better look if I return to my main color last, and lightly sponge it on as if it were also an accent color.
 Make sure you let the paints dry between colors.

 4. Using a fine-tipped black marker, write or doodle whatever you want.
-I used a Zig Millennium pen with a bullet tip.

 5. Use a heat gun to help set the colors and words further.
 Don’t get it too close or the paint may bubble.